Opportunistic QKD: Exploiting Idle Capacity of Classical WDM Systems: Classical Data Traffic Modeling

 Given the dominance of the diurnal cycle, we choose the deterministic trend evolution $m(t)$ to be sinusoidal with a period of 1 day:

 Here, $\alpha \in [0,1]$ denotes the amplitude of daily oscillations (representing the ratio of peak-to-trough demand), and $T_{24} = 24$ hours is the fundamental period.

-Statistical fluctuations $\nu(t)$ are modelled with an exponential of a Fractional Gaussian Noise (fGn) process, $X_H(t)$, scaled by the volatility factor $\sigma$. $X_H(t)$ is characterized by the Hurst parameter $H \in (0.5, 1)$, which governs the degree of persistence in the traffic.
+Statistical fluctuations $\nu(t)$ are modeled with an exponential of a Fractional Gaussian Noise (fGn) process, $X_H(t)$, scaled by the volatility factor $\sigma$. $X_H(t)$ is characterized by the Hurst parameter $H \in (0.5, 1)$, which governs the degree of persistence in the traffic.
 Thus, the noise is given by $\exp(\sigma X_H(t))$.
-We do this in order to replicate the following properties of traffic:
+This formulation captures the following properties of traffic:

 \begin{itemize} \item Multiplicative Nature and Positivity: Unlike additive models, the exponential formulation inherently ensures $R(t) > 0$, consistent with physical data rates.
 Furthermore, it accounts for the heteroscedasticity observed in real-world networks, where absolute volatility scales proportionally with the mean traffic volume. \item Long-Range Dependence (LRD): By incorporating fGn, the model captures LRD \cite{leland2002self}.
-This is vital for representing the "heavy-tailed" nature of modern traffic and the persistence of congestion bursts-phenomena that traditional Markovian models fail to replicate. \item Cyclostationarity and Resource Harvesting: The periodic term reflects the physical reality of \gls{wdm} backbone links.
-By identifying periods of low utilization (nocturnal troughs), the model quantifies the "idle capacity" available for opportunistic secondary services, such as \gls{qkd} or low-priority background data transfers. \end{itemize}
+This is vital for representing the "heavy-tailed" nature of modern traffic and the persistence of congestion bursts, phenomena that traditional Markovian models fail to replicate. \item Cyclostationarity and Resource Harvesting: The periodic term reflects the physical reality of \gls{wdm} backbone links.
+By identifying periods of low utilization (nighttime troughs), the model quantifies the "idle capacity" available for opportunistic secondary services, such as \gls{qkd} or low-priority background data transfers. \end{itemize}

 While internet traffic is also known to exhibit self-similarity \cite{leland2002self}, where statistical properties remain invariant across disparate time scales, this property is mainly relevant for packet-level queuing analysis.
 These models use Fractional Auto-Regressive Integrated Moving Average (FARIMA) \cite{adas2002traffic}.
 Since our objective is to quantify idle capacity with lower temporal resolution, focusing on how many resources are available without studying single-packet behavior, we use a simpler model that lacks self-similarity, as we assume, for our application, that such behavior would not make a significant contribution.
-Small fluctuations would be averaged over in the scale we are studying.
+Small fluctuations would average out at the timescales considered here.